-7. After your first bottle of 0.5% retinol you can increase to 1%.
-Our recommendation is Skinceuticals Retinol 1.0 .
-You may not need to increase to a 1% Retinol.
-You may find it hard to achieve nightly use of a .5% formulation and therefore staying with a .5% is the best choice for your skin type.
+8. After your first bottle of 0.3% retinol you can increase to .5%.
+Our recommendation is Skinceuticals Retinol .5 .
+You may not need to increase to a .5% Retinol.
+You may find it hard to achieve nightly use of a .3% formulation and therefore staying with a .3% is the best choice for your skin type.
 After succesffuly using .5% retinol you can then increase to 1.0%.
 Our recommendation is Skinceuticals Retinol 1.0.

-8.If you have dry, dehydrated skin you will need a moisturizer applied on top of your retinol product.
+9.If you have dry, dehydrated skin you will need a moisturizer applied on top of your retinol product.
 Most skin types will benefit from an additional moisturizer.
 Our top recommendation is Skinceuticals Triple Lipid Repair.

-9. Be sure to know what you applying on top of your retinol cream.
+10. Be sure to know what you are applying on top of your retinol cream.
 Do not apply creams or treatments that contain or AHA’s, Salicylic Acid or Benzoyl Peroxide.

-10. Be patient – you will be rewarded with a healthier more vibrant, youthful looking and feeling skin.
-10. If patience has not been your best virtue and your skin has become a little sensitive GM Collin’s Ceramide Comfort Capsules are ideal for applying on top of your Retinol Cream or in place of it for a few nights.
+11. Be patient – you will be rewarded with a healthier more vibrant, youthful looking and feeling skin.
+10. If patience has not been your best virtue and your skin has become sensitized or irritated GM Collin’s Ceramide Comfort Capsules are ideal for applying on top of your Retinol Cream or in place of it for a few nights.